 Students must complete activities outlined in the four core competencies below:1.
-Training and experience in a specific work sector: Students must complete three courses that align with one of the six Peace Corps Prep sectors below as well as complete a minimum of 50 hours of field experience in that same field through volunteer, work or internship positions.
-You may click the links below to view the course options and field experience suggestions for that corresponding sector.
+Training and experience in a specific work sector: Students must complete three courses that align with one of the six Peace Corps Prep sectors below as well as complete a minimum of 50 hours of field experience in that same field through volunteer, work, or internship positions.
+Students must submit written documentation of the field hours, such as an email or letter from their supervisor or a form documenting volunteer hours.
+Click the links below to view the course options and field experience suggestions for that corresponding sector:

-- Latin America: Students must complete two intermediate Spanish courses (2000 level or higher).
-Students may also submit proof of proficiency through a placement exam offered by Testing Services or written documentation by a faculty member from the Department of Hispanic Studies who is willing to verify proficiency.
+- Latin America : Students must complete two intermediate Spanish courses (2000 level or higher).
+Students may also verify proficiency through a placement exam offered by Testing Services or by meeting with a UH faculty member from the Department of Hispanic Studies ; the student must submit the placement exam score or have the faculty member email us to verify proficiency.

-- West Africa: Students must build proficiency in French or another Romance language by completing at least one intermediate course (2000 level or higher).
-Students may submit proof of proficiency through a placement exam offered by Testing Services or written documentation from a UH faculty member who teaches that language and is willing to verify proficiency.
+- West Africa : Students must build proficiency in French or another Romance language by completing at least one intermediate course (2000 level or higher).
+Students may also verify proficiency through a placement exam offered by Testing Services or by meeting with a UH faculty member from that language department; the student must submit the placement exam score or have the faculty member email us to verify proficiency.

-- Take three global courses from the approved global course list
+- Complete three global courses from the approved global course list

 - Make an appointment a career counselor at Career Services to have your resume reviewed.